• Recipe Index

 • Vegetable stock - made with 1 stock cube per cup of boiling water.

-• Cream – because cream makes everything taste better, and it also provides body to the sauce.
+• Cream - because cream makes everything taste better and it also acts to thicken the sauce.

 • Freshly chopped parsley - to add to the sauce, and also to use as a garnish.
 I wouldn't use dried parsley as the cooking time is too short for dried parsley to soften properly.